 Request property data for a dataset when the dataset is not maintained locally, but a partial shadow copy of a remotely managed dataset.
 It is assumed to have been only partially transferred via RPC to a slave from a master controller application, for example for display purposes, but without the full data content, which resides on the master.

-If the requested property data is already present on the slave, and the reload flag is not set, this command is equivalent to a dataset need command and does not invoke communication with the master.
+command and does not invoke communication with the master.
 Otherwise, the master is asked to provide the information, which may be calculated on the master only after receiving the request, or even delegated by the master to another remote server for computation.

-Once the requested data has been received by the slave, it is added to the property data set of the local dataset copy.
-The optional modelist parameter is the same as in the dataset need command.
+command.
 This command is used to guarantee that critical or non-computable property data is obtained from the master.
 Local, unsynchronized data may still be computed by the slave using standard property data access commands.
 It is currently not possible to send data back to the master.

 This command is only available on toolkit versions which have been compiled with RPC support.